 2. Don’t forget the little things.

 Remember those earphones for entertainment while on the plane and your cell phone charger!
 I make a short list the day before I am scheduled to leave and before I go to bed that night, I go through the list and make sure that everything is in my purse.
-I stick my earphones in my purse and put my iPad and iPhone on their charges right next to the door so that there’s no way I forget them.
+I stick my earphones in my purse and put my tablet and phones on their chargers right next to the door so that there’s no way I forget them.

 3. Pack light.